cositools/scoords/README.md

 # scoords

-The ``scoords`` library defined an ``astropy`` custom coordinate frame.
+The ``scoords`` library defines an ``astropy`` custom coordinate frame.
 This allows to specify coordinates relative to the local spacecraft coordinates and transform them to any other system using ``astropy``'s machinery.

 ``SkyCoord`` objects are instantiated by passing a location with specified units and a coordinate frame.
-Use ``SpacecraftFrame`` to specify a coordinate is the coordinate system attached to the spacecraft:
+Use ``SpacecraftFrame`` to specify a coordinate in the reference system attached to the spacecraft:

 ```python